 Are you ever surprised by how quickly you forget what God has done for you or what he expects of you?
 I am not just referring to something you heard in a sermon you thought was interesting.
 It could be something that touched you so deeply that, at the time, you would never believe you would forget it or fail to act on it.
 But you did.

 You are not alone.

 If only I was more consistent.
 Just this morning I opened my 2016 journal to discover that I hadn’t entered anything for nearly a month.
-It showed For the past week I have been discouraged, complaining, anxious, impatient, not wanting to follow through with God’s clear leading and I have been somewhat apathetic about listening to Jesus.
+It showed For the past week I have been discouraged, complaining, anxious, impatient, not wanting to follow through with God’s clear leading.
+I have been somewhat apathetic about listening to Jesus.
 Of course, the reason is not because I didn’t journal, but because I didn’t remember to obey.
 I didn’t remember what God had told me through reading the Bible, reading devotionals, listening to sermons or any of the other means he uses.
 But there they were in my recent journal entries, staring me in the face – rebukes and encouragements addressing each of these attitudes.
 I couldn’t help but be simultaneously ashamed of my forgetfulness and amazed and encouraged by God’s love, mercy and providence.